cspjst/CONTRACT/README.md

 }
 ```

-I thought long and hard about ```invariant``` and concluded that, based upon the DbC concept that an invariant is an absolute truth about the scope that the code is working in.
+I thought long and hard about ```invariant``` and concluded that, based upon the DbC concept that an invariant is an _absolute truth_ about the scope that the code is working in.
 Such that ```invariant``` should be reserved for situations that POSIX error codes can not meaningfully embrace - such as undefined behaviour.

 Conceptually, ```invariant``` has been the trickiest of the 3 ideas to grasp.
 It seems that invariants are more subtle than pre/postconditions in that they capture something fundamental about object/state consistency - a code block's extant operating universe, if you will.
 That is, something that error codes alone are unable to express.

 I think invariants in C should be seen as trying to protect the lifetime state of a block of code and guard against that great enemy of C code, undefined behaviour (UB).
 Ultimately then, I think invariants are about guaranteeing the predicates upon which the programmer's reasoning are founded.

 To express this by example consider a runtime memory allocated but fixed sized structure such as a bounded array.
-Our reasoning about it is based upon the fact that it is bounded, and the invariants flow from that:
+The reasoning about it is based upon the fact that it is bounded, and the invariants flow from that:

 ```c
 typedef struct {